 Researching Insurance Policies

-Since you’re usually dealing with a trucking company during a truck accident case, their insurance coverage is typically high—upwards of one million dollars or more—to protect both the driver and the company.
-There are two main ways this can low things down:
+Since you’re usually dealing with a trucking company during a truck accident case, their insurance coverage is typically high, upwards of one million dollars or more, to protect both the driver and the company.
+There are two main ways this can slow things down.

-- Your lawyer will want to carefully examine every source of damages you experience so that they can be included in your claim
+The first way is that the insurance company will have investigators on the case, making sure your claim is accurate.
+The second way is that your lawyer will want to carefully examine every source of damages you experience so that they can be included in your claim.

 Waiting for Your Medical Treatment to Complete